 Still, the new government will have difficulty addressing Myanmar’s core challenge of managing its “geographically fractured and ethnically diverse border areas” because constitutionally, the NLD cannot control the military, according to geopolitical intelligence firm Stratfor.
 CFR’s Kurlantzick writes that if the opposition moves too quickly to try to dilute the army’s influence, there many be major roadblocks to implementing a broader cease-fire agreement with insurgents, altering the constitution, and gradually imposing civilian control over the armed forces.
 “Just having a new, elected leadership will not do much to address these entrenched problems,” he writes.

 This 2016 Economist infographic provides an overview of Myanmar’s history, population, government, and economy.

 This Wall Street Journal interactive explores what has—and has not—changed in Myanmar since 2009.

 Amnesty International’s 2014–2015 report (PDF) on Myanmar discusses the country’s ongoing political, legal, and economic reforms.

-This timeline from Irrawaddy chronicles Myanmar’s Kachin conflict.
+This timeline from Myanmar’s Irrawaddy newspaper chronicles the Kachin conflict.

 Keith Rabin and Christina Madden discuss upgrades to Myanmar’s power grid in this 2015 Foreign Affairs article.

-In this blog post, CFR’s Joshua Kurlantzlick discusses Myanmar’s rights records.
+In this blog post, CFR’s Joshua Kurlantzlick discusses Myanmar’s rights record.